apollo

 FAQs

-Dicorate ER Tablet 1g may cause weight gain due to increased appetite.
+Dicorate ER Tablet 1g may cause weight gain due to an increase in appetite.
 Maintain a healthy weight by following a healthy diet and exercising regularly.

 Dicorate ER Tablet 1g may cause thrombocytopenia (low levels of platelets).
 This might increase the risk of bleeding and bruising.
 Be cautious while using sharp objects.
 Consult your doctor if you notice unexplained bleeding or bruising.
 Regular monitoring of blood count is advised while taking Dicorate ER Tablet 1g .

-Topiramate (an anticonvulsant) should not be taken along with Dicorate ER Tablet 1g as it may cause hyperammonemia (excess ammonia in the blood), hypothermia (low body temperature), and liver problems.
+Topiramate (anticonvulsant) should not be taken along with Dicorate ER Tablet 1g as it may cause hyperammonemia (excess ammonia in the blood), hypothermia (low body temperature) and liver problems.

 It is crucial to consult with your doctor before discontinuing Dicorate ER Tablet 1g .
 Abruptly stopping this medication can lead to severe consequences, mainly if it's prescribed to treat conditions like epilepsy.